nlp-waseda/JTruthfulQA/README.md

 # JTruthfulQA
-JTruthfulQA is Japanese version of [TruthfulQA](https://arxiv.org/abs/2109.07958) (Lin+, 22), which is not translated from original TruthfulQA but bulit from scratch.
+JTruthfulQA is Japanese version of [TruthfulQA](https://arxiv.org/abs/2109.07958) (Lin+, 22).
+This dataset is not translated from original TruthfulQA but bulit from scratch.

 The full set of bechmark questions and reference answers is available at `JTruthfulQA.csv`.
 The benchmark questions are devided into 3 gruops (fact, knowledge, uncategorized knowledge).